Jagadishpediredla/savery-/README.md

 -   **Unified Navigation:** Consistent navigation across the application for improved user experience.
 -   **Style**: All elements feature soft, rounded corners and subtle drop shadows to create a sense of depth and elevation.
 -   **Typography**: The app uses the 'Inter' sans-serif font for body text and headlines, and 'Source Code Pro' for code snippets, ensuring high readability.
--   **Style**: All elements feature soft, rounded corners and subtle drop shadows to create a sense of depth and elevation.
 -   **Interactivity**: Interactive elements provide clear feedback with a soft glow or border highlight on hover and focus states, with smooth, non-abrupt transitions powered by Framer Motion.
 *   **Consistent Styling:** Application of the new design spec ensures a cohesive visual experience throughout the app.